Language Switcher

 University Hospital Basel

-Dr. Gerrit M. Grosse is honored for his broad contributions to translational thrombosis research, which span biomarker discovery and validation, clinical research, realworld evidence generation, particularly in thromboembolism and immunothrombosis in ischemic stroke.
+Dr. Gerrit M. Grosse is being honored for his wide-ranging contributions to translational thrombosis research, which span from biomarker discovery and validation to clinical research and the generation of real-world evidence – particularly in the field of thromboembolism and immunothrombosis in stroke.

-His work helps shape a more robust, datadriven approach to diagnosis, prevention and treatment, informing both mechanistic understanding and clinical decisionmaking.
+His work contributes to a more informed, data-driven approach to diagnostics, prevention and therapy, and supports both scientific understanding and clinical decision-making.

-The Frank Misselwitz Memorial Award was established following the passing of Dr. Misselwitz on June 13, 2025, at the age of 68.
-Condolence donations in his name enabled the award creation.
+The Frank Misselwitz Memorial Award was established following the death of Dr. Misselwitz on June 13, 2025, at the age of 68.
+Memorial donations in his name made the creation of the award possible.

-Known for his significant contributions to thrombosis and hemostasis research, Dr. Misselwitz played a central role in the development and approval of Rivaroxaban (Xarelto).
-Together with his colleagues Dr. Dagmar Kubitza and Dr. Elisabeth Perzborn, he received the Deutscher Zukunftspreis des Bundespräsidenten in 2009 for this groundbreaking work.
-In a remarkable gesture, the team donated the prize money to the Bayer Foundation, enabling the creation of the Bayer Thrombosis Research Award.
+Dr. Misselwitz was known for his significant contributions to thrombosis and hemostasis research and played a central role in the development and approval of rivaroxaban (Xarelto).
+Together with his colleagues Dr. Dagmar Kubitza and Dr. Elisabeth Perzborn, he received the German Future Prize from the Federal President in 2009 for this groundbreaking work.
+In a remarkable gesture, the team donated the prize money to the Bayer Foundation, thus enabling the creation of the Bayer Thrombosis Research Award.

-Nominees for this award are early-career researchers (under 38 years old) with a PhD or MD who work in a German-speaking country or completed significant training there.
-They must demonstrate outstanding achievements in thrombosis research and contribute to advancing the diagnosis, prevention, or treatment of thromboembolic diseases.
-These requirements align with the long-established Bayer Thrombosis Research Award.
-The awardees were selected by a distinguished jury of thrombosis experts, clinical leaders, and scientific advisors: Their combined expertise ensures an evaluation process grounded in scientific excellence and clinical relevance.
+Young researchers (under 38 years of age) with a PhD or MD who are working in a German-speaking country or have completed significant training there are eligible for nomination.
+They must demonstrate outstanding scientific achievements in thrombosis research and contribute to improving the diagnosis, prevention, or treatment of thromboembolic diseases.
+These requirements are identical to those of the long-established Bayer Thrombosis Research Award.
+The award recipients were selected by a distinguished jury of thrombosis experts, clinical leaders, and scientific advisors: their combined expertise ensures a selection process based on scientific excellence and clinical relevance.

 More stories like this: